-3The increase in credit default swaps (CDS) might overemphasize the actual increase in the cost of foreign borrowing for emerging markets, since some of the large players in the CDS market faced significant problems so the liquidity of such instruments retracted.
+3 The increase in credit default swaps (CDS) might overemphasize the actual increase in the cost of foreign borrowing for emerging markets, since some of the large players in the CDS market faced significant problems so the liquidity of such instruments retracted.
 Also, virtually no emerging markets issued bonds during 2008, and the actual increase in the price of foreign borrowing is difficult to assess.

-4Oil prices reached its peak in Summer 2008 which also had additional negative effect on real activity.
+4 Oil prices reached their peak in summer 2008, which also had additional negative effect on real activity.

-5Croatia was also severely affected by the natural gas dispute between Ukraine and Russia, as many factories and retailers had to reduce their activity due to temporary gas shortage.
+5 Croatia was also severely affected by the natural gas dispute between Ukraine and Russia, as many factories and retailers had to reduce their activity due to a temporary gas shortage.